Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-5.md

 ### Core Experience

-Most projects which use Origami components serve a reduced "core" experience to older browsers, per the [Financial Times browser support police](https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/).
+Most projects which use Origami components serve a reduced "core" experience to older browsers, per the [Financial Times browser support policy](https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/).
 The core experience at a minimum supports key and fundamental features without JavaScript.
 Origami components need to maintain these standards as a minimum.

 A good component to demonstrate this is [o-table](https://registry.origami.ft.com/components/o-table@8.0.11).
 With JavaScript available `o-table` has client-side sortable columns.
 When JavaScript is unavailable client side sorting is not possible, and sort buttons are not displayed in table headings.
 Users without JavaScript have fewer features available but are not left with confusing sort buttons which do nothing, a kind of [graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation). `o-table` also has a responsive variant which allows the table to scroll horizontally on small devices.
 The scrolling table works for core experience users but is enhanced with JavaScript to include arrows for a more clear indication of when scrolling is possible, a kind of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).

 At present our component displays a useless button for core experience users and when JavaScript [fails for some other reason](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/).
-We can update our `o-example` component to hide the count button for core experience users and just display the hello message we have written.
+We can update our `o-example` component to hide the count button for core experience users and only display the message we have written.

 So we know when our component JavaScript is initiated successfully lets add a data attribute `data-o-example-js` to our component as part of the constructor: